 Our ancestors spoke dialects of one or more of the three distinct language groups until sustained Euro-American contact began the 1850’s.
-By the early 1900’s the Native languages of the Coquilles as was the case for Coos Bay and other coastal Indian groups, were nearly extinct; replaced by amalgams of Chinook jargon, English and some residual words and phrases still useful or meaningful in a rapidly changing world.
-Along the lower coquille, from the mouth to several miles upstream, and at South Slough on lower coos Bay.
-“Miluk” was prevalent.
+By the early 1900’s the Native languages of the Coquilles, as was the case for Coos Bay and other coastal Indian groups, were nearly extinct, replaced by amalgams of Chinook jargon, English and some residual words and phrases still useful or meaningful in a rapidly changing world.
+Along the lower Coquille River, from the mouth to several miles upstream, and at South Slough on lower Coos Bay, “Miluk” was prevalent.
 The remainder of the Coos Bay region spoke “Hanis”.
 The upper portions of the Coquille River watershed, eastward from the present day town of Myrtle Point, spoke dialects of Athapaskan, similar to modern day Navaho and Alaskan Native language.

 Where Coquilles Lived

 As linguistic and historic evidence reveals, our ancestors inhabited the watersheds of the Coquille River system, a small portion of Coos Bay at South Slough, and areas north and south of the Coquille River mouth where it enters the ocean at present day Bandon.
 Our ancestral territory encompassed more than 700,000 acres, ceded to the U.S. Government in treaties signed by Coquille headmen in 1851 and 1855.
 Because neither treaty was ever ratified by Congress, our forefathers and the following generations were denied a permanent homeland until the Modern Coquille Tribe negotiated several land purchases, which constitute today’s 6,400 acre Tribal land base.